IndustrialBrains/IBF_Devices/README.md

 	- Axis fault is only active for 1 PLC cycle
 	- Unnecessary homing faults when interrupting Homing in manual mode
 	- Entering manual mode before system has enabled gives Halt errors
+	- Homing in manual mode should reset the Homed bit, but system still thinks drive is homed
+	- Homing stays active even after CmdHold is no longer called
+	- ExecWriteParameter is disabled (excluded from build), possible residue from added Delta servo
+	- Delta bReverseHomingDirection BOOL is tie wrapped/duct taped in the lib, needs to be cleaned up
 1. `ManualControl`:
 	- list sometimes contains 1 empty item